UNESCO-CMR/sql-migrator-py/README.md

 ### Extra: Execute files sequentially

 To execute files sequentially, ensure that the file names are terminated with an underscore and an incremental number.
-For example: `backup_file_1.sql`, `backup_file_2.sql`, `backup_file_30.sql`, and so on.
+For example: `backup_file_1.sql`, `backup_file_2.sql`, `backup_file_3.sql`, and so on.

 ## Contributing

 Contributions are welcome!
+1. To-do 1: Handling other database systems besides MySQl.
+2. To-do 2: Test this app on a cloud server without needing to host this application on that server.
-If you have any suggestions, improvements, or bug fixes, please submit a pull request.
+3. If you have any suggestions, improvements, or bug fixes, please submit a pull request.

 ## License